What You Should Know About This Degree

 Medical coders and billers perform similar functions to RHITs, although their work is more focused on coding for insurance and billing purposes.
 At this stage, you may want to explore both career paths to determine which one interests you most.

-Most employers seek health information technicians who are certified by the American Health Information Management Association (AHIMA).
-To receive the RHIT credential, health information technicians must hold a degree in health information technology from a CAHIIM-accredited program, and pass the AHIMA’s exam.
+Most employers seek health information technicians who are certified by AHIMA.
+To receive the RHIT credential, health information technicians must hold a degree in health information technology from a CAHIIM-accredited program and pass AHIMA’s exam.

 When earning an associate’s degree, selecting a program at a regionally accredited school is recommended.
 If you plan to pursue an advanced degree, schools are more likely to accept your credits and degree if they were earned at a regionally accredited institution.